EXSyst/normalizer-extra-bundle/README.md

 exsyst_normalizer_extra:
   features:
     # Makes $request->request able to access the request body in the
+    # Content-Type: application/json, application/xml, application/x-yaml,
+    # text/csv cases and/or others depending on serializer support.
-    # Content-Type: application/json case.
-Enabled by default.
+    # Enabled by default.
-    json_request_parser: true
+    request_decoder: true

     # Parses a JSON document in a header named "Response-Shape",
-    # into a request attribute named "shape".
-Enabled by default.
+    # into a request attribute named "shape", used so that the client
+    # can filter out unneeded fields.
+    # Enabled by default.
     response_shape_header: true

     # Allows a controller to return an object or null and have it
     # automatically turned into a Response.
-Disabled by default.
+    # Disabled by default.
     serializer_view_listener: false

     # Allows a controller to throw a HttpException and have it
     # automatically turned into a Response.
-Disabled by default.
+    # Disabled by default.
     serializer_exception_listener: false

   normalizers: